-During early data analysis, a systematic significant forward/backward scan bias in the $X{Luft}$ reported was observed (Brownsword et al., 2021).
+During early data analysis, a systematic significant forward/backward scan bias in the X{Luft} reported was observed (Brownsword et al., 2021).
 An inconsistency in the way the interferogram peak locations for forward and backward scans are stored in the Opus files for the two detector channels was found.
 It was confirmed that it arises from the version 2.485 of the Bruker IFS125 firmware (Pollard, 2021), also observed at the Lauder TCCON site (Pollard et al., 2017).

-With this particular firmware, the parameter storing the peak location of the forward scan for the second (InGaAs) detector introduces an incorrect value to I2S, and produces a >10 s timestamp error.
+With this particular firmware, the parameter storing the peak location of the forward scan for the second (InGaAs) detector is incompatible with I2S, and produces a >10 s timestamp error.
 We followed the solution implemented by the Lauder team, and a python routine reconstructing the Opus file with the corrected interferogram peak locations was integrated to the processing chain.
-As more TCCON facilities encountered the same issue, the TCCON partners agreed on a unified